 You will need to have someone drive you home after your surgery.

 Note: These are general guidelines.
 Your surgeon may give you other instructions.

 After the Procedure

 You will go home on the same day as your surgery.
-Your doctor will give you an eye patch to wear for about 1 to 4 days.
+Your provider will give you an eye patch to wear for about 1 to 4 days.

-Your doctor will prescribe eye drops to help your eye heal and prevent infection and rejection.
+Your provider will prescribe eye drops to help your eye heal and prevent infection and rejection.

 Your provider will remove the stitches at a follow-up visit.
 Some stitches may stay in place for as long as a year, or they might not be removed at all.

 Full recovery of eyesight may take up to a year.
 This is because it takes time for the swelling to go down.
 Most people who have a successful corneal transplant will have good vision for many years.
 If you have other eye problems, you may still have vision loss from those conditions.

 You may need glasses or contact lenses to achieve the best vision.
 Laser vision correction may be an option if you have nearsightedness, farsightedness, or astigmatism after the transplant has fully healed.